- More than half (53%) of surveyed retailers say delivery and fulfillment logistics pose a “significant” challenge to their business

 Your fulfillment partner must be efficient with returns, or you risk losing more money than already spent for return shipping.
 For example, the value of fashion apparel depreciates by 20-50% within 8-16 weeks, according to LogisticsMGMT.
 The urgency to translate a return into a resale highlights the need for trusted partners with both the capacity and experience for efficient returns processing.

-Alleviating Logistical Issues
+Alleviating Logistical Issues with Easyship

 Still reeling from the pandemic, the problems faced by logistics companies are many and varied.
 Catering to consumer behavior is a new priority in the logistics industry, which has historically been insulated from the whims of shoppers.